 Understanding these alternatives is key to finding the most efficient and appropriate regulatory strategy for your business.
 Let’s walk through the three main alternative tobacco products marketing orders you should know about.

-Substantial Equivalence (SE) Reports
+The Substantial Equivalence (SE) Pathway

 If your new tobacco product is very similar to a legally marketed product (known as a “predicate product”), the Substantial Equivalence (SE) pathway might be for you.
 The goal here is to demonstrate to the FDA that your product is “substantially equivalent” to the predicate.
 This means showing that any differences in characteristics between your new product and the predicate product don’t raise different questions of public health.
 The FDA will review your SE Report to determine if your product is, in fact, basically the same as one that’s already been cleared for sale.